dandi/dandi-hub/README.md

        - github_client_id (From GH OAuth app)
        - github_client_secret (From GH OAuth app)
        - aws_certificate_arn (From aws certificate manager)
-       - dummypass (this is a string password you can use for testing without GitHub authentication) TODO(satra, how do we use this password later?)
+       - dummypass (a string password you can use for testing without GitHub authentication by uncommenting the relevant dummypass options in `config.yaml.j2`)
-       - danditoken TODO(satra, I just made up a string, how is this used?
-           PS it is necessary to set because this var is in config.yaml.j2)
+       - danditoken (used to authenticate github users against registered dandi users)

     1. Also note that `namespace` has to be unique across any JH instances created with this setup.